Set debug mode

 If speedMS is >= 0, before each statement the thread waits for minimum speedMS milliseconds.

 While the thread is waiting before executing a statement, it is not completely blocked.
-It allows to call callback functions, process dialog messages, COM events, etc. These callback functions then run not in step mode, even if they call deb or contain temporary breakpoints.
+It allows to call callback functions, process dialog messages, COM events, etc. These callback functions then run not in step mode, even if they call deb or contain breakpoints.

 In debug mode, the debug hotkeys (F5, etc) are temporarily registered as global hotkeys and work regardless whether QM is active.
-Hotkeys F5 (Step), Ctrl+F5 (Continue) and Shift+F5 (Run to Cursor) are always available in QM window.
+Hotkeys F5 (Step), Ctrl+F5 (Run to Breakpoint) and Shift+F5 (Run to Cursor) are always available in QM window.
 For example, you can press F5 to run the current macro in debug step mode, or Ctrl+F5 to run it in debug mode and stop at the first breakpoint.

 If you want to debug only certain message in dialog box procedure, don't forget to place deb- when leaving the code.

-See also: other debugging commands.
+See also: other debug functions.

 At the top is the current function.
 At the bottom is the thread entry function.